Equivariant $K$-theory of cellular toric bundles and related spaces: Introduction

 In \cite{u4}, we study the topological equivariant $K$-ring for certain classes of singular toric varieties which are $T$-cellular (see Definition \ref{cellular}).
 Let $X=X(\Delta)$ be a complete $T$-cellular toric variety associated to the fan $\Delta$.
+There is a combinatorial characterization on $\Delta$ so that $X(\Delta)$ is $T$-cellular (see \cite[Theorem 3.1]{u4}).
 We consider the natural restricted action of $T_{comp}\subset T$ on $X(\Delta)$.

 In \cite[Theorem 4.2]{u4} (see Theorem \ref{main1} below), we first give a GKM type description of the $T_{comp}$-equivariant topological $K$-ring of $X(\Delta)$.
 In \cite[Theorem 4.6]{u4} (see Theorem \ref{main2} below), we further show that $K^0_{T_{comp}}(X)$ is isomorphic as an $R(T_{comp})=R(T)$-algebra to the ring of piecewise Laurent polynomial functions on $\Delta$ which we denote by $PLP(\Delta)$.